theHdd4/TrinityFastAPIDjangoReact/README.md

 ## 1. Environment setup

+1. Copy `host.env.example` to `host.env` and set `HOST_IP` to the address of your Docker host.
-1. Copy `TrinityBackendDjango/.env.example` to `TrinityBackendDjango/.env` and adjust values if required.
+2. Copy `TrinityBackendDjango/.env.example` to `TrinityBackendDjango/.env` and adjust values if required.
-2. Copy `TrinityFrontend/.env.example` to `TrinityFrontend/.env`.
+3. Copy `TrinityFrontend/.env.example` to `TrinityFrontend/.env`.
    Ensure `DEBUG=true` in the Django `.env` file so error messages appear if tenant creation fails.
    The frontend `.env` includes `VITE_SUBSCRIPTIONS_API` which should point to